luke-h1/fe-talk-2024/slides.md

 </div>

 <!--
-We just need to go back to our dashboar in posthog and alter the amount of users we want release to.
+We just need to go back to our dashboard in posthog and alter the amount of users we want release to.
 It does this by instrumenting your application and working out roughly how many users are using your website.
 One caveat to this is that from what I've heard it takes a few days to work that out so you might not get the most accurate results straight away.
 -->

 ---